JLeuze/Meteor-Slides/readme.txt

 * Initial release of Meteor Slides.

 == Upgrade Notice ==

 = 1.5 =
+Meteor Slides 1.5.1 adds a slideshow alignment option and support for slideshows with one slide, includes new and updated translations, and includes several minor bug fixes.

+= 1.5 =
 Meteor Slides 1.5 adds responsive slideshow support, touch navigation, an improved slideshow widget, new translations, and updates jQuery Cycle.